exasol/pyexasol/doc/user_guide/getting_started.rst

 PyExasol is the officially supported Python connector that revolutionizes how users interact with Exasol databases.
-This powerful tool is specifically designed to handle massive volumes of data with unprecedented efficiency, providing a significant performance boost over traditional ODBC/JDBC solutions
+This powerful tool is specifically designed to handle massive volumes of data with efficiency, providing a performance boost over traditional ODBC/JDBC solutions.

 Why Choose PyExasol?
 --------------------
 * **Superior Performance** — Achieve linear scalability by utilizing multiple CPU cores simultaneously, breaking free from single-core limitations
 * **Optimized Architecture** — Built on WebSocket protocol with minimal overhead, ensuring fast and reliable data transfer
-* **Seamless Integration** — Effortless connection with popular data science tools like pandas and polars through HTTP transport
+* **Seamless Integration** — Easily connect with popular data science tools like pandas and polars through HTTP transport
 * **Smart Data Handling** — Automatic compression reduces network bottlenecks, making it ideal for large-scale data operations

 Prerequisites
 -------------